hnaether-c8y/cumulocity-device-enrolment-plugin/README.md

 ## Installation

-To install the Asset properties 2.0 widget plugin, you must add the plugin package to the extensions first and then install it on the desired custom application.
+To install the widget plugin, you must add the plugin package to the extensions first and then install it on the desired custom application.

 #### To add the plugin package to extensions